Sabrina-Moore/Showcase-Repo/README.md

 ## About The Project

-As part of the Snap Academy, an educational program for community college students run by the Snap Philanthropy and Next Shift Learning teams, our team was given the topic of "Foster Youth" with the goal of helping to solve a need for that target audience.
-We have a team of two Storytellers, two designers, and two engineers.
+As part of the Snap Academy, an educational program for community college students run by the Snap Philanthropy and Next Shift Learning teams, our team assigned to solve a need for the "Foster Youth" audience and implement that solution as a feature to Snapchat.

-### Pitch
+### Haven (Snapchat feature)

 Foster Youth on average will be placed in three different homes before reaching 18.
 Each time they move, they start from scratch with their support system.
 A new home, new guardians, maybe even new friends if they move to a different school zone.
 From a study by Portland State University that interviewed foster youth in California, they identified “times of transition as disruptive to the stability and longevity of relationships.”